Project Materials

 For Black Tyger, the struggle for survival is fuelled by the desire to meet the needs of his family, and but much more, by a mental and spiritual hunger.
 Azaro’s father is seeking a means of improving his social status within the society.
 He is also seeking to understand some of the mysterious element, and riddles of the universe and life.
 With each of his economic engagements, he seemingly attains higher knowledge, both of the society in which he lives and of the world in general.

-From the period, he was a load carrier at the to the time he was a night soil man, and then to the glorious moments of his fighting bouts, Black Tyger seems to grow from ignorance to experience.
+From the period, he was a load carrier at the market to the time he was a night soil man, and then to the glorious moments of his fighting bouts, Black Tyger seems to grow from ignorance to experience.

 In fact, Azaro’s father apparently underwent a process of metamorphosis or spiritual rebirth with each of those engagements.
 Consequently, at the end of the text, Black Tyger from being a timid man who was ‘being defeated by the vicissitudes of life, a man without any hope for the future to a champion who has defeated all the opposing forces of life, and who is having the vision of a glowing hope for the future.